postgrespro/mamonsu/README.rst

 Tool: Report
 ============

-Create report about used hardware and PostgreSQL:
+Create a report about used hardware and PostgreSQL:

 .. code-block:: bash